NumPy Chi Square Distribution

 Introduction to NumPy and Its Capabilities

 NumPy is a fundamental Python library for data processing and scientific computing.
-It performs vectorized operations on arrays and matrices, which speeds up computations and makes working with large datasets easier.
+It performs vectorized operations on arrays and matrices, speeding up computations and making it easier to work with large datasets.
 NumPy offers a wide range of mathematical functions optimized for performance, including linear algebra, Fourier transforms, and random number generation.

 NumPy integrates seamlessly with other Python libraries like Pandas, Matplotlib, and SciPy, forming a robust ecosystem for data scientists and researchers.